alexvillarin/d3-graph-analysis/README.md

 You can see an example of the app running at: http://pruebasiocmalaga.au-syd.mybluemix.net/

+There is also an static example of the app at example/static_example.html

 ## Running locally

   The application uses [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/) so you will have to download and install them as part of the steps below.